kasper/phoenix/README.md

 - highly customisable, write your own configuration
 - bind keyboard shortcuts and system events to your callback functions
 - control and interact with your screens, spaces, mouse, apps and windows
-- log messages, deliver notifications or display messages as modals
+- log messages, deliver notifications or display content as modals
 - run external commands

 ## Install